tatecarson/ATMI-Presentation-Marp/index.md

 <!--

 - First, my course covers the history of game sound and its evolution
-- Then we work to transform existing skills in  sound design and music composition for linear media to the needs of interactive game audio.
+- Then next unit extends students existing skills in  sound design and music composition for linear media to the needs of interactive game audio.
+- We cover the basics of audio implementation techniques
 - The final project is a collaborative group project with Computer Game Design program to apply skills to a real game audio project
   - This project allows students to utilize skills learned in class on a hands-on game development experience -->